staticvariablejames/ChooseYourOwnLump/README.md

 Sometimes,
 the predicted configuration will limit how far (or how early) in the grandmapocalypse the game can be;
-for example, in the last line of the tooltip above, only the first three stages of the grandmapocalypse (and Dragon's curve and reality bending, and Rigidel unslotted) yield the chosen lump type.
+for example, in the first line of the tooltip above, only the first two stages of the grandmapocalypse
+(and Dragon's Curve active, and Rigidel in the diamond slot) yield the golden lump type.
 If you are past that stage,
 the only way of going back is to stop the grandmapocalypse either through Elder Pledge or Elder Covenant.

+You can check the grandmapocalypse stage on the Status menu, or by looking at the picture of the grandmas in your buildings list;
+they will match the ones displayed in the tooltip.

 In some rare cases,
 the required stages are on "the middle".
 For example,
-in the second line above,
+in the fifth line above,
-only stages 1 and 2 (awoken and displeased grandmas) work.
+only stage 1 (awoken grandmas) work.

-You can check the grandmapocalypse stage on the Status menu, or by looking at the picture of the grandmas in your buildings list;
-they will match the ones displayed in the tooltip.
+If you are past this stage,
+the only way of still getting the golden lump is to use the Elder Covenant to get out of the grandmapocalypse, then revoking the elder covenant to start the grandmapocalypse again, and exporting the save and quitting the game before the grandmapocalypse progresses to stage 2.
+This will "freeze" the grandmapocalypse until the game is reopened, allowing the lump to be harvested under stage 1.

 Increasing the number of grandmas by 200 is equivalent to raising Rigidel one slot (unslotted to Jade, Jade to Ruby, or Ruby to Diamond).
 For example,
 in the image above,
-the third line is equivalent to using 378 grandmas instead of 578 but worshipping Rigidel in the Diamond slot.
+the second line is equivalent to using 337 grandmas instead of 337, but worshipping Rigidel in the Diamond slot.
 They have exactly the same results, so the mod only displays the one with the most grandmas.